GaminGWitHJJ6/what-riri-thinks/README.md

 # 📝 What Riri Thinks

 Welcome to **What Riri Thinks** — a smooth, minimalistic blog platform with a bold black-red-brown color scheme, built for sharing thoughts, stories, and creativity.
-Only the admin can post blogs, but everyone is welcome to leave their comments!
+Everyone is welcome to leave their comments!

 ---